-No level certification will be required for member to participate in Halter or Showmanship.
-For all other classes, 9-year-old members must pass Level 1- and 10-year-old members must pass Level II to participate.
+No level certification will be required for members to participate in Halter or Showmanship.
+For all other classes, youth must have Level 1 passed to participate.

-We encourage all riders to have their level tests completed one week prior to $competing \, at state \, competition. \, For \, local \, riders \, (County \, Fair \, only) \, we \, encourage \, level$ $completing \ two \ weeks \ prior \ to \ County \ Fair \ dead line.
-This \ will \ prevent \ the \ last-minute$ rush that has happened in the past.
+We encourage all riders to have their level tests completed one week prior to competing in state competition.
+For local riders (County Fair only) we encourage level completing two weeks prior to County Fair deadline.
+This will prevent the last-minute rush that has happened in the past.